ChriZa1410/data_eng_backend/README.md

 - Implementation does not fulfill all possible requirements regarding:
   - error handling along all microservices
   - security configurations regarding the container communication
-  - deep analysis possibility via productive data and metrics dashboard
+  - deep analysis possibility via metrics data

 - Sensor simulation contains fix number of IoT sensors (10) and value ranges to test basic functionality.
 This does not represent a real smartwatch sensor range.
 - Overall performance of the infrastructure can still be improved, e.g. duration of startup
-- There may errors occure during container startup and synchronisation process.
+- There may errors occure during container startup and synchronisation process if startup of containers last too long.
 In this case some of the containers ned to be restarted.

 - Licences:
   - Control Center: Confluent Enterprise License